 - Some special events have been cancelled or modified: This year’s Mickey’s Not-So-Scary Halloween Party has been nixed.
 Disney H2O Glow Nights, which were scheduled to take place at Disney’s Typhoon Lagoon water park, have also been cancelled.
 The Taste of Epcot International Food & Wine Festival is being held, but it is running much longer (starting July 15 and continuing into the fall) and is incorporating elements of the Flower & Garden Festival as well as the Food & Wine Festival.
 The festival’s Eat to the Beat Concert Series is not being held.

 - Mickey's Very Merry Christmas Party will not be held at the Magic Kingdom this year.
-Neither will the Candlelight Processional at EPCOT.
-But there will be some festive notes during the holidays at Walt Disney World, including appearances by Santa Claus and Christmas-themed “cavalcades” (mini-parades) at the parks,
+But there will be some festive notes during the holidays at Walt Disney World, including appearances by Santa Claus and Christmas-themed “cavalcades” (mini-parades) at the parks.
+The Epcot International Festival of the Holidays at Epcot will take place, minus the Candlelight Processional.

-- The ESPN Wide World of Sports is closed to the general public: Note that the NBA has taken over the facility to practice and resume its season.
-Note also that the teams will be staying at the Gran Destino Tower at Coronado Springs, the Grand Floridian, and the Yacht Club.
-That’s one of the reasons why those hotels are not available to the general public.
+- The ESPN Wide World of Sports is closed to the general public: Note that the NBA did take over the facility to practice and resume its season, but no visitors outside of the “bubble” were allowed to enter.

 - No mini-golf: Disney’s two courses are not open.
 (Although its regular golf courses are available.)